OpenAoE/aoe/README.md

 EtherDrive-2.6-HOWTO.sgml for more.

 The aoetools (available separately at sourceforge.net) are required for this aoe driver.
-You can extract them here and everything will be fine, but please use the same version that appears as "TOOLS_D" in the Makefile.
+A compatible version is currently bundled with this driver, but if you update the version that appears as "TOOLS_D" in the Makefile, you can generally use something newer.

 ## Installation